CharlesAnthonyBrowne/schematics/README.md

   });
 ```

-Each value in `stepDefs` should be a function that returns a `step`-style function - one that accepts the value to validate and returns an object of the form `{ valid: bool, ... }`.
+Each value in `stepDefs` should be a function that returns a step-style function - one that accepts the value to validate and returns an object of the form `{ valid: bool, ... }`.

 **Note:** When extending the rules of a schema this does not modify the existing schema, it returns a copy of the current schema with the newly added rule: